crkt/sn-frontend/README.md

 ### Windows with XAMPP

-Just paste these lines into the config file, set Directory to C:\xampp\htdocs\ and uncomment:
+Just paste these lines into the config file httpd.conf, set Directory to C:\xampp\htdocs\ and uncomment:
 ```
 LoadModule proxy_connect_module modules/mod_proxy_connect.so
 LoadModule proxy_express_module modules/mod_proxy_express.so